Quad4-Software/arch/README.md

 ## License

-This repository (PKGBUILDs, scripts, and CI) is licensed under [0BSD](LICENSE).
+PKGBUILDs, scripts, and CI are [0BSD](LICENSE).

-Packaged software keeps its own license. `reticulum-go` and `reticulum-go-git` install Reticulum-Go, which is Apache-2.0. `meshchatx` and `meshchatx-git` install MeshChatX (0BSD with upstream MIT).
-That is what the PKGBUILD `license=` field records.
+Packaged software keeps its own license, recorded in each PKGBUILD `license=` field:

+- Reticulum-Go: Apache-2.0
+- MeshChatX: 0BSD, with upstream MIT